vuongducphuong/documentation/content/applications/finance/accounting/reporting/silverfin.rst

 .. image:: silverfin/api-key-user.png
    :align: center
-   :alt: creation of an Odoo external API key for an Odoo user
+   :alt: creation of an Leansoft external API key for an Leansoft user